Infant and Toddler Education (10169.2)

 Work placement, internships or practicums

-This unit involves a professional experience practicum and therefore, additional student responsibilities are required in addition to those described in section 6.
+This unit involves a Work Integrated Learning (WIL) and therefore, additional student responsibilities are required in addition to those described in section 6.
 Work-place learning requires strict adherence to professional practice principles and ethics.

 Students are required to undergo a Working with Vulnerable People (WWVP) background check to undertake a placement for the unit.
 Students are responsible for arranging their own checks through the ACT Office of Regulatory Services (click here).
 No fee is charged if students select 'volunteer' when applying for a check.
 Note that the Working with Vulnerable People (Background Checking) Act only applies to the ACT.